Bertrand-tech/Open-KNX/Installation-of-OpenKNX-development-environment-for-PlatformIO-(PIO).md

     22.09.2022  15:18    <SYMLINKD>     OGM-Common [..\..\OGM-Common]
     22.09.2022  15:18    <SYMLINKD>     OGM-SensorDevices [..\..\OGM-SensorDevices]

-If these are normal files (without the information in square brackets) or the filetype is not \<SYMLINKD\>, something went wrong and you should start over by deleting the whole OAM-LogicModule-Directory and redo the verification steps again - or even all installation steps.
+If these are normal files (without the information in square brackets) or the filetype is not \<SYMLINKD\>, something went wrong and you should start over by deleting the whole OpenKNX-Directory and redo the verification steps again - or even all installation steps.

 > **IMPORTANT** Be careful, the filetype might be \<SYMLINK\> missing the "D", this is wrong but can be easily overlooked.

+The known cases for a missing \<SYMLINKD\>:

+* git was installed/reinstalled without the symbolic link support
+* Developer Mode is off
+* one (or more) of the above **git clone** commands failed
+* the setting **git config --global core.symlinks true** did not work
+* the setting **git config --global core.symlinks true** worked, but is overridden by a user setting **git config --user core.symlinks false** or a workspace setting **git config core.symlinks false**